aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 #### Prepare ASEA Environment Overview

 This step will prepare the ASEA environment for upgrade to the Landing Zone Accelerator on AWS.
-In this step the upgrade scripts tool will be deleting the CDK Toolkit CloudFormation stacks in the Management account.
+In this step the upgrade scripts tool will delete the CDK Toolkit CloudFormation stacks in the Management account.
 Which includes deleting ECR images from the CDK Toolkit ECR repository.
 Deleting the ASEA CloudFormation installer stack and finally the ASEA InitialSetup stack.
 You will also be emptying the ASEA assets bucket in order for the installer CloudFormation stack to be deleted.
 In order to empty the artifacts S3 bucket you will need to navigate to S3 console.

 - Find the bucket that has the string `artifactsbucket in the name`